 |Wagner Institute Logo|

 William Wagner emigrated to Philadelphia as a prosperous merchant shortly after the nation was formed, becoming a friend affiliated in business with Stephen Girard, although never a partner.
 Business took him around the world, where he pursued his hobby of collecting scientific specimens.
 The collection grew until it needed a museum to house it, accordingly built on the family farm somewhat north of the city limits, now 1700 Montgomery Street.
-A woodprint shows a game of base-ball in play in the fields, with the museum recognizably looming in the background.
+A woodprint shows a game of baseball in play in the fields, with the museum recognizably looming in the background.
 Those fields are now filled with Nineteenth century red brick Philadelphia rowhouses, built later to support the activities of the Museum.
 Unfortunately, a need for a parking lot was not anticipated in 1848, but the place is quite safe to visit because land directly across 17th Street, also part of the original Wagner farm, was given over to the 22nd District police station.
-It's even possible the parking issue has since been considered, since nearby land was deeded to a Unitarian Church on condition of reverting to the museum if it stops being a church.
+It's even possible the parking issue has since been considered since nearby land was deeded to a Unitarian Church on condition of reverting to the museum if it stops being a church.

 William Wagner became the first director of his museum, following the ideas of his friend Girard a few blocks to the south.
-Stephen Girard had left his estate to the education of poor white orphan boys; Wagner extended the idea to offering free scientific education to the working public.
+Stephen Girard had left his estate to the education of poor white orphan boys; Wagner extended the idea of offering free scientific education to the working public.
 The example ofBenjamin Franklin's discovery of the nature of electricity with only a second-grade education is a locally dramatic example of the important truth that science can be enjoyed and even skillfully performed without academic preparation or advanced degrees.
 Science in the early Nineteenth century evolved from Natural Philosophy to what we now call Natural Science, heavily weighted toward geology, botany and zoology with a strong dose of Charles Darwin.
 Today, those ideas are having a reawakening in the Green (Environmental) Movement, so perhaps a resurgence of interest really is about to appear.
-The museum might be called a historical record of Nineteenth century science, although its lecture series are wider ranging and, of course, up to date.
+The museum might be called a historical record of Nineteenth-century science, although its lecture series are wider ranging and, of course, up to date.
 Reflecting the intended science education of the working public, many of the lectures are given in the evening and on weekends.
 Many are given in other locations, like the Free Library branches.
 The Wagner resembles the Barnes Museum in the sense that two museums once intended to illustrate educational innovations have come to overshadow the public's perception of the educational programs, whereas the cost of maintaining museums grew far faster than the income from endowments.
 It all resembles academia in general in getting progressively more expensive to provide for.

 |The Wagner Museum|